professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 # Data Wrangling
-Let's practice with some of the data wrangling "verbs" we learned about on DataCamp.
+Let's practice with some of the data wrangling "verbs" we learned about on DataCamp and a new one called *top_n*.
 We've already used *filter()*.
+Before you run the code, type ?top_n in the console to read about this verb.

 After you run the code, you can click on the object name in the top right section of RStudio will open the dataframe.

 ## top_n and select